agehua/agehua.github.io/source/_posts/2018-06-26-Toastmaster-md-introduction.md

 Second, how does the markdown work?
 To write Markdown content, you only need a simple text eidtor which support txt extension.
 That is because it’s written in “plaintext”, which is exactly the sort of text you’re used to writing and seeing.
 Plaintext is just the regular alphabet, with a few familiar symbols, like pounds (#) and backticks (`).

 But if you want to see the formated content while you are writing, you need an editor which support markdown.
-But don't worry, there are many recommendations in zhihu.
+But don't worry, there are many recommendations on the Internet.

 Third, why markdown is popular?
 Markdown is not a replacement for HTML, or even close to it.
 HTML is a publishing format; Markdown is a writing format.
 Thus, Markdown’s formatting syntax only addresses issues that can be conveyed in plain text.